according to the Times Higher Education’s ranking of the latest REF results (2021).

-You'll study taught modules worth 100 credits, and complete your dissertation which is worth 80 credits.
+You'll study taught modules and complete your dissertation.

-You'll study 40 credits in Autumn Term, and 40 credits in Spring Term.
-You'll also take a 20-credit research module taught by various members of staff which brings you the benefit of our combined expertise in a range of linguistics research skills.
-You'll cover research design and writing skills in linguistics, develop and present research plans, and you’ll learn how to communicate your research to others.
+You'll take a research module which brings you the benefit of our academics' combined expertise in a range of linguistics research skills.
+You'll cover research design and writing skills in linguistics, develop and present research plans, and learn how to communicate your research to others.

-In Summer Term and over the vacation you'll prepare and complete your dissertation of between 12,500 and 15,000 words (80 credits), supervised by a member of staff.
+In the summer and over the vacation you'll prepare and complete your dissertation of between 12,500 and 15,000 words, supervised by a member of staff.
 You'll submit your dissertation in September.

 Topics have ranged from: